-McLean County - Adult Redeploy Illinois
+McLean County-Adult Redeploy Illinois

-Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and background: Adult Redeploy Illinois (ARI) provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
 Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

+Start date: July 1, 2011; First enrollment: January 1, 2012

+Grant amount: \$138,123

-Start date: July 1, 2011; First enrollment: January, 2012Grant amount: \$168,488 in SFY14Program model: Intensive probation supervision and specialty court enhancement
+Program model: Intensive probation supervision and specialty court enhancement

 Need for ARI in McLean County: During a 2010 planning process, McLean County partners identified several service gaps that an ARI program could begin to alleviate.
 These gaps included an overwhelmed court docket, overcapacity in all divisions of Adult Court Services, a lack of supervision availability during non-traditional hours, and an overcrowded jail.
-Increased service availability, such as substance abuse treatment, job placement services, mental health services, access to medication and transportation, was also identified as a need.
+Increased service availability, such as substance abuse treatment, job placement services, mental health services, access to medication and transportation was also identified as a need.
 The ARI program addresses these service gaps while simultaneously targeting the high rate of technical violation admissions from the county to IDOC.
-McLean County averaged 135 IDOC admits per year due to technical violations of probation or parole from 2000-2009, a rate that ranks McLean 11th in the state for the highest technical violation admissions by population.
+McLean County averaged 135 IDOC admits per year due to technical violations of probation or parole from 2000-2009, a rate that ranks McLean 11th in the state for the highest technical violation admits by population.